bahanonu/ciatah/README.md

 loadBatchFxns;

-% Loads the class into an object for use in this session obj = calciumImagingAnalysis;
+% Loads the class into an object for use in this session obj = ciatah;

 % Download and load dependent software packages into "_external_programs" folder.
 % Also download test data into "data" folder.
-% Normally only need to one once after first downloading calciumImagingAnalysis package. obj.loadDependencies;
+% Normally only need to one once after first downloading CIAtah package. obj.loadDependencies;

 % Add folders containing imaging data. obj.modelAddNewFolders;

-% [optional] Set the names calciumImagingAnalysis will look for in each folder obj.setMovieInfo;
+% [optional] Set the names CIAtah will look for in each folder obj.setMovieInfo;

 % Open class menu to pick module to run.